MoreOutput/Kwikecart.js/README.md

 ```
 Items are only stored in the cart/cookie as their object representations.
 The attached id must match its dom counterpart.

-You can query the server to refresh item data with:
+You can query the server to refresh item data with (expects a JSON response to replace the cart item):
 ```js
 cart.check('#product-3423');
 ```